priyanshujain/torchmlx/README.md

-# TorchMLX
+# torchmlx

-TorchMLX is a PyTorch-shaped compatibility layer that uses MLX on Apple silicon and PyTorch elsewhere.
+torchmlx is a pytorch-shaped compatibility layer that uses mlx on apple silicon and pytorch elsewhere.

-It is experimental and targets transformer inference and training without per-operation backend fallback.
+NOTE: it is experimental and built first for educational use.
+If you find a bug, please create an issue on the repo.

 ```python
 import torchmlx as torch